cleaning spring onions

 We require work-share applicants to come work for a day in April or May to complete a working interview.

-We have a lot of fun!
-It is required to be respectful to all other farm workers and to contribute to our farming pun contest.
-We work hard but also leave plenty of time for snack breaks and fall bonfires.
+It might all sound super serious but we do have a lot of fun!
+It is required to be respectful to all other farm workers and any contributions to our farming pun contest are welcomed.
+We work hard but also leave plenty of time for snack breaks in the raspberry patch.
 We want our work-shares to join our farm family and hope to create lasting friendships.